jana-hagras/Exam-Organizer/README.md

 ## Development 🛠️
 - Files to edit: `index.html`, `style.css`, `script.js`.
 - No build step required; open the files directly in a browser.
-- Consider adding a small HTTP server for testing in some browsers (CORS / file access differences).
+- Consider adding a small HTTP server for testing in some browsers.

 *Created with ❤️ — feel free to customize this README with screenshots or usage examples.*